CampaigningSoftware/cf-repository-generator/README.md

-# Contentful Repository Generator for Laravel 7 (8 and 9)
+# Contentful Repository Generator for Laravel 11

-Laravel 7 Contentful Repository generator.
+Laravel 11 Contentful Repository generator.

 Generates contract, contentful repository, model, factory and caching repository with fields that are defined in the Contentful model. (https://www.contentful.com/)